 You’re on the couch gently scratching your pooch when suddenly you realize she has a rash, bumps or acne-type lesions on her belly.
 Uh-oh – what does this mean?
-And how can you help her get rid of them?
+Do you know how to treat a dog skin rash?
+How can you help her get rid of it?

 Causes of Dog Belly Rashes